shansfolder/Trapezius-Monster/README.md

 Requirements?
 -----------------------
-You need the following in your system:
+You will need the following in your system:
 * python 2.7
 * pygame 1.9